The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 Just got off a cruise and want to explore the Catacombs of Rome?
 Check out this tour that takes you through San Sebastiano and San Callisto Catacombs in six hours.

-Catacombs of San Sebastiano ticket prices
+Catacombs of San Sebastiano ticket price

-The entry tickets to Catacombs of San Sebastiano costs €8 for adults 17 years and above.
+The entry tickets to the Catacombs of San Sebastiano cost €15 for adults 17 years and above.

-Kids aged seven to 16 years, students with valid ID cards, and priests get a €3 discount and pay only €5 to enter.
+Kids aged seven to 16 years, students with valid ID cards, get a €3 discount and pay only €12 to enter.

 Catacombs of San Sebastiano tours